 - The surface should perform well in terms of drainage and traffic.
 For each project, we identify potential landscape shortcomings and address them before the installation.

 - Safety is key.
 We use special tools to check that compaction is perfect.
-We double-check that nails are secure.
+We double-check that the nails are secure.
 Our crew also ensures that the seams are strong and not visible.